 "Out in the world, I relate fundamentally as an African-American female and what is hanging over that, or sheltering that, or feeding that is the art.
 That's what I am, a writer."

-Because her latest work and oeuvre deals with themes of race and racism — she's been asked about the recent shooting deaths of black men — in Ferguson, Missouri, and in North Charleston, South Carolina, in recent interviews.
-A white police officer shot Walter Scott earlier this month.
+Because her latest work and oeuvre deals with themes of race and racism — she's been asked the recent shooting deaths of black men — of Michael Brown in Ferguson, Miss., and Walter Scott North Charleston, S.C. in interviews.

 [The U.S.] moved from an agricultural non-entity into the industrial revolution in something like three decades.
 There was nothing here.
 They caught up to England and Europe with unpaid labour, which they had to continue to bring in because the work was so awful and they died...
 It's like war.
 It's a business for the war machine."